AlacrisIO/alacrity/README.md

 a real state into the unique view that it would have.
 These two functions must be related:

-XXX I'm not sure what we gain by this `abstract` function, especially
+FRR I'm not sure what we gain by this `abstract` function, especially
     if we make the value depend on the view.
 Then we only need the `view` function (better name for `concrete`?)

-YYY It is necessary for maintaining consistency during reaction.
+JMC It is necessary for maintaining consistency during reaction.

 ```
 forall (v:View) (s:State),